ReviloPrime/studious-fortnight/README.md

 # studious-fortnight
-Documenting my cybersecurity projects, including audits, reports, codes, and anything else I am learning about.
-Feel free to discuss these concepts with me as I strive for stronger understandings.
+Documenting my cybersecurity projects including audits, vulnerability reports, code, and more!
+Feel free to discuss these concepts with me as I continue to grow.